The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 *This includes only qualifications undergoing active review.
 Further qualifications may be affected by unit code and title changes.

-• Public consultation dates have not yet been set for this project.
+• No public consultation dates have been set yet.

 • This project is scheduled for submission to the Australian Industry and Skills Committee (AISC) by the end of 2020.

 Feedback suggests the current qualifications: